-I save my attention by not thinking about the time of good sharpness remaining for my razor nor about shopping for it.
+And I save my attention by not thinking about the time of good sharpness remaining for my razor nor about shopping for it.

 I simply always have at home a razor ready to work.

-I tried many natural ways of washing my hair but unfortunately I haven’t yet found the solution that works for me.
+I tried many natural ways of washing my hair but unfortunately, I haven’t yet found the solution that works for me.
 So I use a usual one from a shop or a more natural alternative.

 Maybe when I’ll live a more slow and free life, I’ll use no hair dryer.
 I’ll simply give my hair time to get dry.
-You can make it the next step on you way to make your list of minimalist toiletries shorter.
+You can make it the next step on your way to make your list of minimalist toiletries shorter.

 Now I use a cheap one bought seven years ago when I was moving out of my parents home to study.